Iran says abrupt Assad fall would be "catastrophic"

 On Tuesday, while Foreign Minister Salehi was in Ankara trying to maintain relations, the head of Iran's Supreme National Security Council Saeed Jalili was in Damascus to reassure Assad of Tehran's support.

 "They're in chaos in terms of the bureaucracy.
-There have been lots of statements but no-one's co-ordinating it," said EA Worldview's Scott Lucas.
+There have been lots of statements but no-one's co-coordinating it," said EA Worldview's Scott Lucas.

 The meeting comes just days before a meeting of the Organisation of Islamic Cooperation set to focus on Syria.
 In recent days Iran has warned the Muslim world of the threat posed to it by the United States.